-- The controller is used to control temperature; it is not a safety device. - Do not operate the controller in temperatures above 160° F. - Always supervise your kiln during a firing. - The controller contains electronic components which are sensitive to static electricity.
-Before handling the controller dissipate any static charge you may have by touching metal or a screw on the controller panel, the electrical box, the kiln lid, or some other grounded object. - Always check the position of the thermocouple probe before starting a firing.
-The current temperature displayed on the controller is measured at the end of the thermocouple which must be in the firing chamber about 1" to 1-1/2".
-Seal the opening around the thermocouple with kaowool or similar material if necessary. - Always review the current program before firing to ensure the correct profile is programmed. - Ensure the kiln and the areas around the kiln are clear of combustible material.
-See kiln manufacturer's recommendation on required clearances.
+- The controller is used to control temperature; it is not a safety device. - Do not operate the controller in temperatures above 160°F. - Always supervise your kiln during a firing. - The controller contains electronic components which are sensitive to static electricity.
+Before handling the controller, dissipate any static charge you may have by touching metal or a screw on the controller panel, the electrical box, the kiln lid, or some other grounded object. - Always check the position of the thermocouple probe before starting a firing.
+The current temperature displayed on the controller is measured at the end of the thermocouple, which must protrude about 1" to 1-1/2" into the firing chamber.
+If necessary, seal the opening around the thermocouple with kaowool or similar material. - Always review the current program before firing to ensure the correct profile is programmed. - Ensure the kiln and the areas around the kiln are clear of combustible material.
+See hotkilns.com/cautions/ clearances-flamable-surfaces